How-To Guides

 Best forSpeed, remote teamsOffice-based executivesTraveling executives

 According to Forrester’s 2025 Enterprise AI Infrastructure Survey, 61% of C-suite executives prefer on-premises AI over cloud-hosted solutions when handling sensitive business data.
-Apple Silicon specifically has become the reference hardware for local AI — the M4’s unified memory architecture handles LLM inference without a discrete GPU.
+Apple Silicon specifically has become the reference hardware for local AI — the M4’s unified memory architecture handles LLM inference without requiring a discrete GPU, which is what makes a $1,400 Mac Mini a viable production platform for agents that would have required a $15,000+ GPU server two years ago.
+Full pricing details and feature comparisons are on our pricing page.

-# Disable unnecessary macOS services
+# Disable unnecessary macOS services (reduce attack surface)

 sudo launchctl disable system/com.apple.AirPlayXPCHelper